ZhangzrJerry/zhangzrjerry.github.io/posts/2025/visual-feature.md

 <CenteredImg src="/posts/visual-feature/1.jpg" width=60% />

-> “First the image gradient magnitudes and orientations are sampled around the keypoint location, using the scale of the keypoint to select the level of Gaussian blur for the image.
-In order to achieve orientation invariance, the coordinates of the descriptor and the gradient orientations are rotated relative to the keypoint orientation.”
+> "First the image gradient magnitudes and orientations are sampled around the keypoint location, using the scale of the keypoint to select the level of Gaussian blur for the image.
+In order to achieve orientation invariance, the coordinates of the descriptor and the gradient orientations are rotated relative to the keypoint orientation."
 (Lowe, 2004, p.
 15)

 To pursue rotation invariance, all gradients are rotated so that the main gradient (the one with the longest magnitude) points upward.
 At the same time, to avoid errors caused by luminance changes, gradient magnitudes that exceed a certain threshold are clipped and then normalized.